 Separation and divorce

 Family separation and divorce can be difficult and there are various sources of support and advice available for all the family from virtual contact centres to family mediation and counselling.

-Family Information Service or search the .is a local charity affiliated to the national Family Mediation service who can provide mediators to help families find their own solutions when relationships break down.
-For more information about this and other local services including lone parent groups contact the
+Oxfordshire Family Mediation (OFM) is a local charity affiliated to the national Family Mediation service who can provide mediators to help families find their own solutions when relationships break down.
+For more information search the .

 Child maintenance is regular, reliable financial support parents provide for their child when they separate.
 It can help towards a child's everyday living costs and give them the best start in life.
 It is a legal requirement but many children benefit from an arrangement that their parents have agreed between themselves.
 See thefor more information.

 To look at different types of childcare to help you decide and search for childcare providers.

 Paternity rights and pay